DJ LeMahieu Player Props: Yankees vs. White Sox

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .239 with 18 doubles, two triples, eight home runs and 36 walks.
+- LeMahieu has 18 doubles, two triples, eight home runs and 37 walks while hitting .240.

-- LeMahieu will look to extend his five-game hitting streak.
-He's batting .368 in his last games.
+- LeMahieu is batting .389 during his last outings and is on a six-game hitting streak.

-- Looking at the 95 games he has played this year, he's hit a long ball in eight of them (8.4%), and in 2.1% of his trips to the dish.
+- He has gone deep in 8.3% of his games this year, and 2.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.